 Heading inland east of Escondido, we went to the San Diego Zoo’s Wild Animal Park.
 We had free $30 tickets (given to us by the Balboa Park visitor centre) and saw many of the same animals as the Zoo.
 We especially enjoyed the Lion Camp (separated from the animals by a sheet of glass).
 There were triplets.

 A few miles north is elephant seal country – throughout the night the bulls were bellowing.
-They are easy to see on the beach below 20 foot cliffs.
+They are easy to see on the beach below 20-foot cliffs.
 The bulls weigh up to 5000 pounds, are 16 feet long, covered with battle scars and are not very cute.
 The much smaller females have their pups in December/January, breed immediately again, nurse for a month and then leave.
-They can dive up to 5000 feet and feed 100’s of miles out to sea.
+They can dive up to 5000 feet and feed hundreds of miles out to sea.

-Big Sur is a long section of coast where the twisty road snakes up steep cliffs that plummet to the rocky shore.
+Big Sur is a long section of coast where the twisty road snakes up cliffs that plummet to the rocky shore.
 Big Sur is the site of the famed Esalen Institute, the Cadillac of New Age retreats.
-In Julia Pfeiffer Burns St. Park, we photographed the only waterfall in California that lands on the beach, McWay falls, the most photographed spot in California, and did a 5 mile hike through the redwoods and oak forest.
+In Julia Pfeiffer Burns St. Park, we photographed the only waterfall in California that lands on the beach, McWay Falls, the most photographed spot in California, and did a 5-mile hike through the redwoods and oak forest.
 Point Lobos State Reserve is a spectacular coast trail with rocky shores, birds, seals, and the Monterey cypress, a rare tree seen only here.

 We continued the detour SE to Pinnacles National Monument, where we did the High Peaks Trail, which winds through spectacular basaltic domes and spires, and then descends through a neat cave.